Patrick M. Egan

 Graduate Student of Social Psychology

-Aside from working in the lab, Patrick enjoys spending time with his wife, traveling, playing/watching sports, learning German, finding good Mexican food, cooking, talking to non-human animals as if they were human, and relaxing with family and friends.
+Aside from researching and teaching, Patrick enjoys spending time with his wife, traveling, playing/watching sports, eating Tex-Mex, cooking, and relaxing with family and friends.